PhD Corner

 Ontdek baanbrekend onderzoek in de PhD Corner!

-De PhD Corner op Expovet biedt doctoraatsstudenten de kans om hun klinisch gerichte onderzoek te presenteren aan dierenartsen en professionals uit de sector.
+De PhD Corner op Expovet biedt onderzoekers de kans om hun klinisch gerichte onderzoek te presenteren aan dierenartsen en professionals uit de sector.

 Bezoekers krijgen hier een unieke blik op de nieuwste wetenschappelijke inzichten die de toekomst van de diergeneeskunde vormgeven.
 Een must-see voor wie altijd up-to-date wil blijven met de nieuwste ontwikkelingen!